The 5th Wave (series)

 The 5th Wave is a trilogy of young adult post-apocalyptic sci-fi novels written by American author Rick Yancey.
-The series started in May 2013 with the first book, The 5th Wave.
+The series started in May 2013 with the first book, The 5th Wave, which was later turned into a film.
 A sequel titled The Infinite Sea was published in 2014.
 The trilogy concluded in 2016 with the final book, The Last Star.
 In 2018, The 5th Wave: 5th Year Anniversary was published with additional chapters.

 "The 5th Wave" trilogy centers around characters surviving an alien invasion which came in 'waves', killing a majority of the human population.
 The series has multiple main characters, and the story is told from different viewpoints throughout the series.
+The first four waves are called "Lights Out", "Surf's Up", "Pestilence", and "Silencers".
+Each brings forth a new issue that the protagonists must face and learn to adapt to in order to survive.
+The first book in the series mainly follows Cassie Sullivan as she searches for her brother Sam Sullivan.
+Along the way she meets Evan Walker who helps with her search.
+Over time, Cassie and Evan's relationship turns romantic.

 The first book was developed into a 2016 film.
+The film starred Chloë Grace Moretz, Zackary Aruthur, and Alex Roe.
+It made 10,326,356 American dollars in the boxoffice during its opening weekend.
+However, the second and third books within the trilogy did not receive a film adaptation.

 Premise

-In the year 2013, the earth is systematically attacked by a group of aliens known as "the Others".
+In the year 2013, the earth is systematically attacked by a group of aliens known as "The Others".
 They exist in an unknown form and attack through a series of "waves" as their mothership orbits the planet: